 - Click HERE to download the Hearts of Hope #NowMattersL8R brochure

-- Educate them on Louisiana's laws for sexting, child pornography, computer-aided solicitation of a minor and cyberbullying; then explain how violating the law results in criminal charges and other serious consequences.
+- Educate your teen on Louisiana's sexual assault laws regarding sexting, child pornography, computer-aided solicitation of a minor & cyberbullying.

 - Click HERE for the Louisiana laws for youth

 - Learn about Title IX for schools & universities

 - Visit Cyber Tipline.
 This website is a means for reporting crimes against children including: child pornography, child prostitution, child molestation, and child sexual exploitation.